chris-ramon/Infinity/conflict-resolution.md

 Resolution:
 Invalidate his undergradute skill.

+Jail:
+No jail since theres law void.

 How he affects him:
-0 cares given, since didn't do it again, and the title can be where it belongs in a system of the university.
+0 cares given, didn't do it again and will not do it again, and the title can be where it belongs in a system of the university.

 #### Pseudo $1 million dollars.
 Chris case:
-Edited the university assistance of a few courses that could invalidate him up-to two courses therefore invalidating his undergraduate skill.
+Failed to file taxes, around 3 years.

 Traces:
-Particles left at the time between
+Particles left at the time between: 2013-2016, space: Lima.

 Resolution:
-Invalidate his undergradute skill.
+Filing the taxes missing to pay, most likely to be pay as part of a campaign of equity imbalance.
+So is not the taxes $1M, is betwee $40-$80K.

+Jail:
+No jail because can be pay.

+How he affects him:
+0 cares given, didn't do it again and will not do it again, paid for 6 years around $250_000, and will pay if reported.

 #### 1 finger in an anus.
 Chris case: